douglascvas/node-boot/README.md

 ## What are those annotations?

-### @Named
+### @Service

-Declares a class to be automatically instantiated by springify and available for injection.
+Declares a class to be automatically instantiated by node-boot and available for injection.
 That means that all the constructor arguments will also be resolved automatically by the injector.

 In the example above, bookingService will be instantiated automatically and passed as parameter to the paymentController, that will also be instantiated automatically.